 Then, think of what you can do to stop the problems from occurring.
 Keep in mind that sometimes, all it takes is a friendly phone call to help a patient.

 However, if you encounter a serious problem that you don’t know how to manage, remember that your colleagues and manager always provide guidance.

 3. Take the Time to Get to Know Your Colleagues

-Case managers help patients navigate the medical system and act as liaisons between their doctors, therapists, and care team.
+Case managers help patients navigate the medical system and liaise between their doctors, therapists, and care team.
 In addition, it can help you get to know the doctors, therapists, and specialists that your patients will be meeting with to make your job easier.

 The more you understand how they like to work, the easier it will be for you to manage your patient’s case.
 For this reason, it can help to go along to networking evenings or take the time to chat with various doctors within your field, getting to know them.

 It’s also helpful to familiarize yourself with resources in the community, as you can refer patients to them.
 For example, charities, support groups, and free clinics can all be beneficial to patients.

 Why not make up a resource guide that you can share with patients?
 They’re sure to appreciate the assistance.